A Step-By-Step Guide to Taking High-Quality Photos for Your Dental Website

 8. An on-set art director can help manage the small details throughout the day

 Colleen Cahill has 30+ years experience as a professional photographer.
-See her work at Colleen Cahill Studios.

 Step 4: Hand the reins to the photographer